rwieruch/blog_robinwieruch_content/graphql-server-mock-apollo-client.md

 {{% react-graphql-book %}}

-{{% read_before "This tutorial is part 2 of 2 in this series."
-"Part 1:" "A minimal Apollo Client in React Application" "https://www.robinwieruch.de/react-apollo-client-example" %}}
+{{% read_before_2 "This tutorial is part 2 of 3 in this series."
+"Part 1:" "A minimal Apollo Client in React Application" "https://www.robinwieruch.de/react-apollo-client-example" "Part 3:" "Writing Tests for Apollo Client in React" "https://www.robinwieruch.de/react-apollo-client-testing" %}}

 Often you run into the case where you have to mock your GraphQL server for your GraphQL client application.
 It can be for testing your GraphQL client or when your GraphQL server is not (always) available for development.
 Then it comes in handy to know how to mock your GraphQL server.
 The following tutorial will show you how to do it for Apollo Client which is used in a React application.